 Our staff can not be guaranteed to respond in a timely manner to e-mail questions about services, providing programs or rescheduling appointments.
 In order to ensure a timely response to scheduling issues, programming requests, consultations needs, or emergency situations we ask that you contact our front desk for assistance (227-7469).
 This enables students, staff and faculty to receive a reply as promptly as possible if a staff person may be ill, at a conference, on vacation, or otherwise unable to check her/his e-mail.
 Furthermore, by communicating directly with the CAPS staff (via phone or in-person) you will have certainty that the communication has been received.
 Server malfunctions, power outages, and other technological impediments occasionally occur and this issue can be avoided only by using direct communication.

 If you are seeking information, would like to set up an appointment for personal counseling, or are interested in other services we provide, please contact our front desk.
 In any urgent or emergency situation contact our front desk, or come by our office, and ask for the counselor on-call.
-If it is after 5:00 or on the weekend, please call 227-7301 and ask for the counselor on-call, and a senior staff person will contact you.
+If it is after 5:00 or on the weekend, please call Campus Police at 227-7301 and ask for the counselor on-call, and a member of our team will contact you.

 About our Internet Site (Web Pages)